netidx/netidx-excel/README.md

 # Building

+There are pre built binaries [here](https://github.com/estokes/netidx-excel/releases/tag/0.1.0)

-You need a windows machine (obviously) probably windows 10 or above, but 8 might work.
+But you want to build it you need a windows machine (obviously) probably windows 10 or above, but 8 might work.
 You need to install rust, the easiest way is to use rustup.
 You need to install git.
 Once you have those two things installed,

 ```bash
 > git clone https://github.com/estokes/netidx-excel